 Will you get over the election and go back to making fairies?

-Some of my fans are probably wondering when this seemingly never-ending preoccupation of mine will run its course, so that we can all return to a non-threatening fairy land.
+Some of my fans are probably wondering when this seemingly never-ending fixation will run its course, so that we can all return to a non-threatening fairy land.
 I can certainly understand the need to escape into fantasy, but it doesn’t feel safe for the fairies to come out yet.
 Even if they did, they’d first have to gird up their loins.
 In the meantime, the wee folk are freely exploring new territory.
 Maybe it’s not so sad to leave the land of innocence.
 It can be liberating to branch out and move through the world with one’s eyes wide open, with more of a sense of purpose (and humor, too).

 Isn’t it risky to take a political stand while running a business?